-We are pleased to be able to welcome an audience for these performances, and will also stream them on YouTube Live and Vimeo.
+We are pleased to be able to welcome an audience for these performances.
 Attendance in person may not be possible if government guidelines change prior to the events.
-We reserve the right to make these events livestream only and will inform ticket holders in advance.

 In a special two-concert event to open our autumn season, the Berkeley Ensemble offer an opportunity to get to know three rarely-performed gems of the British repertoire, set in context and brought to life by the musicians.
 To conclude the day, they come together in a performance of Beethoven’s Septet, one of his most loved works since its premiere in 1800.
 With thanks to the Lennox Berkeley Society and the John Ireland Trust for their support of these events.

 John Slack (clarinet)

 Simon Callaghan (piano)

 Imogen Holst | The Fall of the Leaf

 Lennox Berkeley | Sonatine for clarinet & piano